ExperitestOfficial/CommunityCode-Mobile-RubyStarterProject/README.md

 app: 'cloud:com.experitest.ExperiBank',
 bundleId: 'com.experitest.ExperiBank',
 ```
-for more ways to upload your application to the cloud, [see here](https://docs.experitest.com/display/TE/Native+Applications+Testing).
+For more ways to upload your application to the cloud, see [Native Applications Testing](https://docs.experitest.com/display/TE/Native+Applications+Testing).

 ## Desired Capabilities